A Breakdown of Maui’s Best Vacation Rentals & Condo Complexes: By Area, Amenities, Etc.

-In this post, I’m breaking down 50+ condo complexes (also called condo-tels or condo resorts) by area on Maui that are good places to stay.
-Most of these are beachfront with great locations.
-I’ve also got extensive descriptions of each area so you can figure out what’s most appealing to you.
+In this post, I’m breaking down 50+ condo complexes (also called condo-tels or condo resorts) on Maui by category so you can find a good place to stay.
+Most of these are beachfront with great locations and I’ve got extensive descriptions of each area so you can figure out what’s most appealing to you.

 I think the best place to find (and book) Maui vacation rentals is Vrbo.
 They’ve been around forever and are probably the most reputable booking platform online (with owners and vacationers alike), which means that you’ll find more quality properties listed on Vrbo than anywhere else online.
 I used to book more often with Airbnb, but I’ve begun to find that they often don’t have what I’m looking for (especially when I want to book a condo/unit within a resort property).